 - Reversing valve: The component with a heat pump system that makes the switch between heating and cooling modes.

-Common Air Conditioning Terms: Efficiency & Operation
+Common Air Conditioning Terms: Efficiency and Operation

 - BTU: British thermal unit, a heat equivalent measure that shows how much energy is needed to raise a pound of water one degree Fahrenheit.
 This measure is used to express an air conditioner’s ability to remove heat.